alphastrata/shadplay/README.md

 ## Features

 - A large collection of example shaders illustrating creative and educational uses. `assets/shaders/yourshadergoeshere.wgsl` specifically focusing on `wgsl`.
-- Live preview of shader code on Bevy mesh geometry.
+- Live preview of shader code on bevy mesh geometry.
 - Textures, see `assets/shaders/howto-texture.wgsl`.
 - Drag and drop `.png` or `.jpg` files onto the window to use as said textures.
 - Mouse coords over a `uniform`, see `assets/shaders/howto-mouse.wgsl`.